 The Master said, “Martha, dear Martha, you’re fussing far too much and getting yourself worked up over nothing.
 One thing only is essential, and Mary has chosen it—it’s the main course, and won’t be taken from her.”
 (Luke 10:38-14 MSG)

-Lesson learned – be sure your priorities are in line with what God considers most important, it usually is in communicating with Him.
+Lesson learned – be sure your priorities are in line with what God considers is most important, it is discovered while communicating with Him.

 Practically speaking, how do you communicate with God?
 Pastor Mark Appleyard describes spending time with God through reading the Bible as a primary way to begin and carry on a conversation: “As we read God’s words, we begin to see how God responds to things.
 Doing daily devotions re-patterns the way we think and transforms the spirit of the mind.
 Then, when we face similar situations as Jesus did, we begin to respond in the same way and we begin to GROW in our faith!”